-(Jazz Ensemble II) Project Based Learning Course 2 semesters, 2 credits Grades: 10-12
+(Jazz Ensemble II) Project Based Learning Course

-This course is open to all students enrolled in a concert ensemble.
-Pianists, guitarists, and bassists may audition into the ensemble without participation in a concert band.
+2 semesters, 2 credits Grades: 9-12

 This is a co-curricular course that involves participation during school and outside school.
 Emphasis is placed on tone and technique development and sight-reading skills.
 Jazz theory and improvisation are included in the course of study.
 The group performs several times each year.
+Open to any current band student or former band student.
+Exceptions would be made for guitarists, bassists or piano players with director approval.
 Counts as a Fine Art credit for the AHD.